-This is a mid-level professional environmental compliance regulatory position, responsible for Environmental Resource post permit compliance and enforcement of both permitted and non-permitted sites.
-This position works closely with internal regulatory staff, interagency teams and the regulated community to resolve issues related to Environmental Resource Permits, Surface Water Management Permits, Sovereign Submerged Lands authorizations and Wetland Jurisdictional Determinations.
+This is a mid-level professional environmental compliance regulatory position, responsible for Environmental Resource post-permit compliance and enforcement of both permitted and non-permitted sites.
+Work will be conducted out of the Okeechobee Service Center.
+This position works closely with internal regulatory staff, interagency teams and the regulated community to resolve issues related to Environmental Resource Permits, Surface Water Management Permit, Sovereign Submerged Lands authorization and Wetland Jurisdictional Determination.

 Work is performed in a team-based, deadline-oriented setting.
-Excellent written and oral communications skills are required.
-Applicants must have experience in successfully communicating with other professionals, attorneys, developers, agriculturists, utility operators and other members of the public on technical, scientific or regulatory matters and be able to exercise independent judgment to the degree appropriate for the situation.
-Candidates will have the demonstrated ability to schedule and manage time to meet tight deadlines and must have experience in the use of personal computers and programs including Microsoft Office, Adobe Acrobat, Google Earth, and ArcGIS.
+Excellent written and oral communication skills are required.
+Applicants must have experience in successfully communicating with other professionals, attorneys, developers, agriculturist, utility operators, and other members of the public on technical, scientific or regulatory matters and be able to exercise independent judgement to the degree appropriate for the situation.
+Candidates will have the demonstrated ability to schedule and manage time to meet tight deadlines and must have experience in the use of personal computers and programs including Microsoft Office, Adobe Acrobat, and ArcGIS.

 Duties include attending site inspections, pre-construction meetings, staking and roping inspections, tracking deliverables for permits, monitoring report review, data entry, and resolution of non-compliance matters.